Geographic Information Science Minor

 Department

-About this Program
+About This Program

-GIS is one of the fastest growing fields across all disciplines, and students will learn to integrate analytical and creative problem-solving skills to solve real-world problems, while using cutting-edge technology.
-As a result, graduates are employed across industries including environmental and social-service consulting firms; local, regional, and national government organizations; and non-governmental organizations.
+Graduates are employed across industries including environmental and social-service consulting firms; local, regional, and national government organizations; and non-governmental organizations.